ibm-cloud-docs/Backup/upgrade-backup-agent-windows.md

 3. Click the file that you want.

     The version number is in the file name.
-Choose the most recent. <br/>{{site.data.keyword.cloud}} offers separate 32-bit and 64-bit installers.
+Choose the most recent.
+    {{site.data.keyword.cloud}} offers separate 32-bit and 64-bit installers.
 If you have a 64-bit Operating System, download the file with x64 in its name.
 For example, Agent-Windows-x64-8-32-7901.exe.
     {: tip}

 4. Click **Run** at the download screen, and again after it is downloaded.